 For when God made the promise to Abraham, since He could swear by no one greater, He swore by Himself,Hebrews 6:13(NASB)

-Chapter 6 begins with the third of five warnings, which catalogues the dangers of mature believers falling away from the truth and reverting to spiritual infancy.
-However, it continues with a reminder of God's never-failing faithfulness to His people. and uses Abraham to illustrate this truth.. for we read, "when God made the promise to Abraham, since He could swear by no one greater, He swore by Himself."
+Chapter 6 begins with the third of five warnings which catalogue the dangers of mature believers falling away from the truth and reverting to spiritual infancy.
+However, it continues with a reminder of God's never-failing faithfulness to His people and uses Abraham to illustrate this truth for we read, "when God made the promise to Abraham, since He could swear by no one greater, He swore by Himself."

 When the enormity of God's oath to our father Abraham takes root in our heart and mind, how can we ever doubt God's goodness towards us or question our eternal salvation and the eternal security that is ours in Christ.
 God's promise to Abraham includes ALL who believe in the Lord Jesus for the forgiveness of sin and life everlasting - and since God could swear by no one greater, He swore by Himself.
 Praise His holy name.

-Heavenly Father, how we praise and thank You for the promise you made to Abraham which has its fulfilment in all who trust in the Lord Jesus Christ for the forgiveness of sin and life everlasting.
-Thank You that Your word is true, Your promises are sure and Your truth endures from one generation to the next.
-Thank You that in Christ we have become part of that cloud of witnesses, both living and dead, who have been saved by grace through faith.
-May we press on into spiritual maturity and be a living testimony of the hope that we have in Christ, in Whose name we pray, AMEN.
+Heavenly Father, how I praise and thank You for the promise you made to Abraham which has its fulfilment in all who trust in the Lord Jesus Christ for the forgiveness of sin and life everlasting.
+Thank You that Your Word is true, Your promises are sure, and Your truth endures from one generation to the next.
+Thank You that in Christ I have become part of that cloud of witnesses, both living and dead, who have been saved by grace through faith.
+May I press on into spiritual maturity and be a living testimony of the hope that we have in Christ, in Whose name I pray, AMEN.